June 17, 2025

 Does Granola require a meeting bot to join the meeting?

-No, Granola does not require a meeting bot to join the meeting.
-It runs on your computer and listens to meetings without needing a bot in the call, working discreetly with no meeting intrusion.
+No, Granola doesn't require a meeting bot to join the meeting.
+It runs on your computer and listens to meetings without needing a bot in the call.
+It works discreetly with no meeting intrusion by capturing system audio.

 What do users say about the quality of Granola transcriptions?